facebook/react-native-website/website/contributing/how-to-report-a-bug.md

 ## Providing a Reproducers

-The goal of a reproducer is for us to have a way to _reproduce_ your bug.
-Without a reproducer, we won't be able to understand the bug and we also won't be able to fix it.
+The goal of a reproducer is to provide a way to _reproduce_ your bug.
+Without a reproducer, we won't be able to understand the bug, and we also won't be able to fix it.

 The reproducer should be **minimal**: having as little dependencies as possible (ideally none other than `react-native`) as this will help us better isolate the bug.
 When someone on GitHub is asking for a reproducer, they're **not** asking for all of your source code.